cugu/afro/README.md

 ![afro logo](logo/afro.png)

 afro can parse APFS volumes.
-It not only extracts the latest data but also older versions of the files.
+It can also recover deleted files from APFS that other tool do not find.

 ## Installation